 0.2 |

-This means that for 1kg of our mono-LDPE packaging (which corresponds to approximately 70 250g packs), 2.14 kg CO2e/kg are produced in the production of the raw material.
+So, for 1kg of our mono-LDPE packaging (which corresponds to approx. 70 250g packs), 2.14 kg CO2e /kg are generated in the production of the raw material.

-We couldn't find precise data for further processing, so we rely on a dataset in ecoinvent for the production of packaging film.
-Further processing accounts for 0.82 kg CO2e/kg.
+We could not find precise data for further processing, so we refer to a dataset in ecoinvent on the production of packaging film.
+Thus, the further processing here accounts for 0.82 kg CO2e /kg.

-We do not include a further life cycle and the associated emissions.
-What we found is that sorting, washing, and melting generate an additional 0.7 kg CO2e per kg.
-(Source: ecoinvent ) In addition, further processing is included.
+We do not include another life cycle and the associated emissions.
+What we have found is that sorting, washing, and melting generate an additional 0.7 kg CO2e per kg.
+(Source: ecoinvent) This is followed by further processing.

 What is recycling?

 Recycling reuses waste and returns it to the economic cycle.
-In Germany, recyclable materials are collected in the yellow recycling bag and then further processed.
-This means they are sorted, cleaned (e.g., the label is removed), and then melted down so they can be reused.
-A further distinction is made here:
+In Germany, recyclable materials are collected in the yellow bin and then processed.
+This means they are sorted, cleaned (e.g., the label is removed), and then melted down so that they can be reused.
+A distinction is still made here:

-- Reuse: Reusable bottles can be filled up to 50 times
+- Reuse: Reusable bottles can be refilled up to 50 times

-- Material reuse: PET bottles can be melted down and then made into new PET bottles
+- Material recycling: PET bottles can be melted down and then made into new PET bottles

-- Energy reuse: Waste incineration.
-Not included in the recycling rate.
+- Energy recovery: Waste incineration.
+Not included in the recycling rate

 The sale of recyclable material abroad is included in the quota.

-In Germany, packaging waste is separated and collected nationwide in the so-called dual system (the "yellow bag").
-As a company that markets packaging, we are obligated to contribute to this system through contributions.
+In Germany, packaging waste is separated in the so-called dual system and collected nationwide ("yellow bag").
+As a company, we are obliged to finance this system through contributions as a distributor of packaging.

-Note 1: In general, the incentive for plastic recycling is low because it involves higher costs and effort than producing new material.
+Note 1: In general, the incentive for plastic recycling is low, as it causes higher costs and efforts than the production of new material.

-Note 2: The recycling code is for identification purposes and is intended to help consumers sort waste.
+Note 2: The recycling code serves as identification and is intended to help consumers with sorting.

 Is mono-plastic better than PET?

-Does mono-plastic have a recycling rate like PET bottles (92% ***) or does the rate of the German dual system (63% ****) apply, or the plastic packaging rate of Germany 2020 (46.2% *****) or the global rate from the OECD report (9% ******)?
+Does mono-plastic have a recycling rate like PET bottles (92% ***) or does the German dual system's rate (63% ****) apply, or Germany's plastic packaging rate in 2020 (46.2% *****) or the global rate from the OECD report (9% ******)?

-We now calculate the footprint based on the different recycling rates by partially excluding disposal for further processing from the calculation.
+We now calculate the footprint depending on the different recycling rates by proportionally excluding disposal for further processing from the calculation.

 Emissions per packaging |